 Some points for you to consider as you are planning your next intake include:

-We recognise, however, that normally over a four-year course, it’s unlikely many of you would have two years of taught training occurring online, and so even if we’re looking at social distancing for a much longer period than a few months, this shouldn’t be a problem.
+We recognise, however, that normally over a four-year course, it’s unlikely many of you would have two years of taught training occurring online, and so even if we’re looking at social distancing for a much longer period, this shouldn’t be a problem.
 However, if you’re unsure, please contact your college, or someone from the Regulation team, and discuss the options.

 If you would like to discuss ways to manage any of the issues raised, or to confirm your plans you would like to implement, please contact your college training standards committee for a more in depth discussion and best practice advice.

 Yes, we are still undertaking the annual random audit process, as this is part of UKCP’s quality assurance processes to ensure members meet requirements to be on the Register.
-We are providing additional support and extensions around this, as we realise ‘seeing’ their supervisor in person won’t be happening and other things might be delayed as well.
+We are providing additional support and extensions around this, and our approach is flexible and pragmatic.
 Unfortunately, we cannot accept paper submissions, only electronic.

-Next year’s audit may need to take into consideration lowered client hours and supervision in light of the current situation.
+The audit may need to take into consideration lowered client hours and supervision in light of the current situation.
 However, we anticipate CPD hours should continue to be met as per current minimum requirements (ie 20 hours per any one year and 250 hours across 5 years).
-Additional consideration will be given for extra reading, webinars and similar online/remote learning, recognising that external or experiential CPD may not be possible or accessible at this time.
-Networking and contact with the wider profession could be considered part of CPD and are not possible with social distancing, but remote-meeting peer groups could help you facilitate the social and relational aspects of CPD.
+We recognise variety of CPD may be problematic at this time, but additional consideration will be given for extra reading, webinars and similar online/remote learning, recognising that external or experiential CPD may not be possible or accessible at this time.
+Remote-meeting peer groups could help you facilitate the social and relational aspects of CPD.

 We expect colleges and OMs to be flexible, pragmatic, creative and supportive in their approach to CPD checks and re-accreditation submissions over the coming year.